mchung/active_blog/README.markdown

 # How to configure ActiveBlog

 Run the generator.
-This installs migrations, the routes, and a setup file

-    TODO
+This modifies routes.rb and installs an initializer.

+  ./script/rails generate active_blog:install

+Install the migrations

+  rake active_blog:install:migrations

 Install the migations

     rake db:migrate

-Configure the setup file in config/initializers/active_blog.rb

-    1. The path to your application's layout file
-    2. The mounted path, i.e. /blog

 Start your server with `foreman` or `rails s` and visit your new blog located at: